Introduction

 Define Closing Costs: Understanding the Basics

-Closing expenses refer to the various charges and costs associated with finalizing a real estate transaction.
+Closing expenses refer to the various charges and costs associated with real estate transactions.
 These expenses typically include:

 - Loan origination fees